gotutiyan/gecommon/README.md

 ### `generate_corrected_srcs(n: int=1, return_labels: bool=False)`

-Outputs corrected sentences applied `n` corrections to source sentences.
-This means the number of output sentences is ${}_N C_n$ for each source-target pair.
-If $N=n$, the outputs will be identical to the target sentence.
+For each source--target pair, output the full set of correction sentences applying a subset of the $n$ corrections to the source.
+That is, if there are $N$ edits in total, ${}_N C_n$ sentences are generated for each pair.
-Note that the outputs will be flatten.
+The output is returned as a one-dimensional list with no pair boundaries.

-It also returns the error types of the applied edit if `return_labels=True`.
+If `return_labels=True` is specified, labels are also returned to indicate which error type correction was applied.
 ```python
 from gecommon import Parallel
 gec = Parallel.from_demo()